History of Hollyoaks: 2010s

 That month another storyline was unveiled which saw Hollyoaks, team up with Channel 4 Education's Battlefront, to explore an underage sex storyline involving twelve-year-old characters Finn O'Connor and Amber Sharpe, which would lead to Amber's pregnancy.
 Explaining the storyline, Paul Marquess said: "Hollyoaks has long been credited for tackling difficult issues that affect young people in a sensitive and intelligent way [...] there will be no fairytale ending for Amber; she is faced with the most difficult situation she could ever imagine."
 In September 2010 it was announced that actor Darren Day had been cast as new character Danny Houston, described as a gangster who would "spell trouble for Jacqui".

 On 23 October 2010 Hollyoaks celebrated 15 years of broadcasting, Digital Spy wished them happy birthday, as did The Guardian.
-It was later announced that Marquess was implenting a dramatic fire plot which would kill of a host of characters.
+It was later announced that Marquess was implementing a dramatic fire plot which would kill of a host of characters.
 Channel 4 promoted the storyline with a trailer broadcast during October 2010 to advertise the show's "fire week", and it was revealed that episodes would feature different characters in each episode set around the events of Guy Fawkes Night, in which an arsonist would set fire to Il Gnosh.
 India was killed off in a storyline highlighting the dangers of online dating.
 Marquess then decided to rewrite previous storyline and bring back character Warren Fox from the dead.
 Mandy was also reintroduced after Dunn agreed to return.
 Marquess was also unhappy with the quality of the episodes so began to refilm certain episodes just before they were due to transmit.

-It was announced in January 2011 that Marquess would leave his role as series producer and would be succeeded by Hollyoaks production team member Gareth Philips.
+In January 2011 Marquess left his role as series producer and was succeeded by Hollyoaks production team member Gareth Philips.
 Discussing the news, Philips said: "I have really enjoyed working in the script team at Hollyoaks and it will be a huge honour to take the reins of Channel 4's flagship youth drama.
 I am very excited about taking the show even further this year with more compelling and brave stories."
 The new year saw the return of characters such as Suzanne, Amy, Doug and Gaz.
 Anna Shaffer joined the cast as Ruby Button.
 Anita Roy was then written out following the return of Gaz.